cpjet64/ScavengersCommunitySupportTool/README.md

 (This file contains the PC information)

 %localappdata%\Temp\SCSTRepair.log
-(This file containts the PC information and the repair tool logs)
+(This file contains the PC information and the repair tool logs)

+%userprofile%\desktop\MSUpdates.log
+(This file contains the updates that you downloaded/installed and it does not delete automatically for your own records)

 #### This tool will download and install the following files on your computer: